Menu

 Northern ACEs Collaborative Champion Convening: Small Towns, Big Initiatives

-Join PHI’s Northern ACEs Collaborative on Tuesday, July 16, 10am-12pm PT for the launching of the Rural Resilience Innovation Hub and the kicking off their new “Small Towns, Big Initiatives” series, designed to provide opportunities for learning and dialogue around the many initiatives focused on children and families occurring across California.
+In July 2024, PHI’s Northern ACEs Collaborative launched the Rural Resilience Innovation Hub and kicked off their new “Small Towns, Big Initiatives” series, designed to provide opportunities for learning and dialogue around the many initiatives focused on children and families occurring across California.

 silhouette of children running

-Join PHI’s Northern ACEs Collaborative on Tuesday, July 16, 10am-12pm PT as they launch NAC’s Rural Resilience Innovation Hub and kick off a new series, “Small Towns, Big Initiatives,” which seeks to demystify state-level initiatives while weaving connections and setting up partners for success.
-The event will feature sessions and reflections from public health experts, including PHI President and CEO Melissa Stafford Jones, MPH.
+In July 2024, PHI’s Northern ACEs Collaborative launched NAC’s Rural Resilience Innovation Hub and kicked off a new series, “Small Towns, Big Initiatives,” which seeks to demystify state-level initiatives while weaving connections and setting up partners for success.
+The event featured sessions and reflections from public health experts, including PHI President and CEO Melissa Stafford Jones, MPH.

 Agenda